 - Sometime between Nov 25 - Dec 2: Grant candidates announced

 By the end of November, the Board of Directors will have decided how much funding to award which applications.
 We'll let everyone know and continue fundraising.
 Funds disbursement will begin in early 2020 or as soon as we've raised enough funds.

 These dates are available in the official Effing Foundation calendar; instructions on how to view it or add it to your own calendar are available through Google Drive.

 Yes.
-You're welcome to submit the survey once per project, but we will only fund one project per person or organization.
+You're welcome to submit the survey more than once, but we will only award one grant per person, group, or organization.
 (That said, we're a really small organization with limited resources.
 If you can narrow down your submissions your top couple of ideas, we'd really appreciate it!)

 YES.
 Because we don't want the Effing Foundation to perpetuate existing structural inequality, we have decided specifically that we want the demographics of our grantees to include people with (potentially multiple) marginalized identities.

 We have published a table of our grant funding demographics, which includes data from our past grant funding cycles as well as some of our goals for the current cycle.

 My particular identity isn't named in any of your materials.
 Should I complete the Open Call for Submissions?

 Yes!
 Everyone eligible is welcome to complete the Open Call for Submissions.
 If you have another identity or marginalization which we don't mention specifically, please go ahead and include it in the question(s) where we ask you about yourself.